JCSS-PMC/PMC/part-02/wave-loads.md

 Eqs. {eq}`eq-wave-2-38` to {eq}`eq-wave-2-41` may be applied directly in a Level 3 structural reliability analysis for modelling of the extreme crest.
 If the purpose is to estimate the 100 -year crest level, this quantity can be determined as the appropriate fractile of $F_{E}(z ; \lambda)$.

 In applications not the extreme wave height as such may be important, but rather the maximum load effect in the structure, e.g. the bending moment in a member.
-In this respect reference is made to Ditlevsen (2002).
+In this respect reference is made to {cite}`Ditlevsen2002`.

 ## Wave load models